 The Clinicians at The Shepherd Program provide a number of trainings to service providers and caretakers.

 - Our vast experience in the treatment of sexual abuse, sexual exploitation, and trauma have brought us to local and national forums which have allowed us to share our expertise, treatment techniques, treatment successes, and clinical insight with others.

 - We offer an annual Shepherd Training Series, with monthly workshops complete with CEUs, focusing on strengthening and supporting children and families impacted by trauma.
-Coming soon: the 2020 Shepherd Training Series flyer.
+Learn more by reading our 2022 Training Series flyer.

 - Should you be interested in professional consultation and/or training specific to concerns regarding sexual abuse, sexual exploitation, or other trauma, please contact the Director of the Outpatient Department, Melissa Santoro, at email@example.com.
 Read more about professional consultation in this flyer.

 - Should you be interested in pursuing employment opportunities with our amazing team, please visit our Employment page here.

 - For more trainings, see the bullet in the below section about the Continuity of Care Group (CCG), or see the CCG flyer.